sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/index.md

 ### ✈️ Travel

-We have generous [company, team, and individual travel budgets](travel/index.md) to encourage you to connect face to face with your teammates regularly.
+We have generous [travel budgets](travel/index.md) to encourage you to connect face to face with your teammates regularly.

 ### 🌐 Internet